All Episodes

 Certainly will.

-This letter is to dear Vice President Gore.
+This letter to dear Vice President Gore.

 It's from physicians of Craven County, North Carolina and surrounding areas.

-It reads, physicians are usually notoriously uninvolved in political or environmental issues.
+It reads, Physicians are usually notoriously uninvolved in political or environmental issues.

 As doctors, we feel the need to speak out as advocates of our patients to protect them from the possible health risk, which in this case involves exposure to our coastal waters.

-To me, it's a stunning Rebuke to the public health system in North Carolina that they are going above them, outside the state, appealing to Vice President Al Gore for help.
+To me, it's a stunning rebuke to the public health system in North Carolina that they are going above them, outside the state, appealing to Vice President Al Gore for help.

 I'm going to say, look, fine, that's North Carolina's problem.